Struct libloading::os::unix::Library [−][src]

 Implementation of thread local variables is extremely platform specific and uses of these variables that work on e.g. Linux may have unintended behaviour on other POSIX systems.

-to a raw handle.
+Convert the Library to a raw handle.

 The handle returned by this function shall be usable with APIs which accept handles

-as returned by dlopen
+as returned by dlopen.

-Convert a raw handle returned by dlopen
+Convert a raw handle returned by dlopen-family of calls to a Library.

 Safety

-The pointer shall be a result of a successful call of the dlopen
+The pointer shall be a result of a successful call of the dlopen-family of functions or a

-call.
+pointer previously returned by Library::into_raw call.
 It must be valid to call dlclose

 with this pointer as an argument.